 The lymphatic system is one of the most important systems in the body and it is vital for good health.
 But what exactly is it and what are some natural therapies that can be used to keep it functioning at its best?
 Read this article to learn more.

 What is the Lymphatic System?

-- remove excess fluid from bodily tissues
+- removing excess fluid from bodily tissues

-As the lymph fluid moves through the body, it collects waste products and toxins and disposes of them through the bladder, bowel, lungs, and skin.
-The lymphatic system is vital for both detoxification and the immune system, and if it is not working properly, then a wide range of illnesses can develop.
+The lymphatic system is not a closed system and the lymph fluid moves with low pressure because of other bodily functions such as peristalsis, valves, and the milking action of the skeletal muscles.
+The lymph fluid only travels in one direction.
+As it moves through the body, it collects the toxins and other waste products from the cells and expels them through excretory organs like bladder, lungs, and skin.
+The lymphatic system is significant for both the immune system and detoxification of the body, and if it is not functioning properly, then a variety of illnesses can develop.

 Manual Lymph Drainage for the Lymphatic System

 Manual lymphatic drainage is a massage treatment that uses circular movements to stimulate the lymph nodes and improve the circulation of lymph fluid throughout the body.
 The movements act as some sort of external pump that draws lymph fluid through the channels and improves the release of toxins out of the body.
 This type of massage treatment is not like other traditional massages as the movements are designed specifically to increase lymph flow.
 Manual lymph drainage is a gentle massage technique as applying too much pressure can cause thickening.